Pine woods tree frog: Biology

 The pine woods tree frog mainly eats insects.
 Breeding takes place at any time between March and October.
 The male calls, especially at dusk, from locations close to water, such as trees, bushes, and inside clumps of vegetation.
 The female lays 800 to 2,000 eggs in clusters of 100 eggs no more than 2–3 cm below the water, which may be a ditch or temporary pool.
 The tadpoles are fully developed and ready to undergo metamorphosis at about two months old.
 There is evidence that suggests they can produce a second clutch in the same reproductive season allowing for two sets of eggs.
 Pine woods treefrog tadpoles may exhibit predator-induced phenotypic plasticity.
 Tadpoles exposed to predators develop deeper and shorter bodies and tails, smaller overall body size, and increased orange fin coloration and black tail outline.
 However, low food resources may inhibit the development of this induced morphology as it is energetically costly.
+The development of these predator-induced defenses slows tadpole growth and development, suggesting that anti-predator adaptations carry energetic costs even when food resources are abundant.
+Is able to hybridize with other Dryophytes genus frogs, such as D. chrysoscelis.

+Behavior

 The species has a distinct call, characterized by long trains of pulses repeating at a highly irregular rate of 6 to 12 pulses per second.
-Is able to hybridize with other Dryophytes genus frogs, such as D. chrysoscelis.
+This call has been described as having a "rivet-hammer" quality and consists of a long series of closely spaced harmonics which separates the call from other treefrog species.